Rohan5manza/content-ops-starter-2/content/pages/index.md

       To drive AI research and help others get started in a fun and engaging way.
     text: >
-      A service that helps businesses to manage their social media accounts and posts.
+      We are an education company that want to inspire other people to learn about AI meaningfully through hands-on training and a research-oriented community.
     actions:
       - type: Button
         label: Get started